 CBT :: Coaching + Therapy Techniques For Changing Thoughts And Behaviors

-We all need a little help sometimes, even when we have awareness of our challenges and difficulties.
-It's really hard for many to ask for help, so I thought I'd share some useful techniques that I use in my own private practice.
+We ALL need a little help sometimes, even when we have awareness of our challenges and difficulties.
+It's really hard for many to ask for help, so I thought I'd share some useful techniques that I use in my own private practice in NYC working with therapy and coaching clients.
 CBT techniques are very helpful tools to be used in therapy, coaching and useful when applied to everyday life situations.
-What follows are some of the most common CBT techniques that I use with my therapy and coaching clients.
+What follows are some of the most common problems that clients struggle with and CBT techniques that are helpful.

-- Visualize the Best Parts of Your Day-When you're deep in the mud, sad or downright depressed, it's hard to recognize what's good and working in your life.
-Not that parts of the day aren't negative or disappointing, but making a habit of writing down the "good" helps us make positive associations and creates balance.
+Visualize the Best Parts of Your Day—When you're deep in the mud, sad or downright depressed, it's hard to recognize what's good and working in your life.
+Not that parts of the day aren't negative or disappointing, but making a habit of writing down the "good" helps us make positive associations, rewires the brain (Neuroplasticity) and creates balance.

-The above techniques can help those suffering from a range of mental illnesses and challenges, including depression, anxiety, excessive worry, habits, OCD, and panic disorder, and they can be practiced alone or with your counselor or psychotherapist.
-Therapist can give you additional guidance and support by offering homework and handouts for easy reference.
+Effective therapy and coaching that uses the above techniques can help those suffering from a range of emotional concerns, including depression, anxiety, excessive worry, habits, OCD, and panic disorder, and they can be practiced alone or with your coach, counselor or psychotherapist.
+One on one work with your therapist can give you additional guidance and support by offering homework and handouts for easy reference because it’s super easy to fall back on old habits and behaviors that are familiar.